manjotsinghsandhu1/manjot---TBG/README.md

 ## Installation

-Python 3.7 is needed to play this game.
-[Python 3.7](https://www.python.org/downloads/) to install Python.
+[Python 3.7](https://www.python.org/downloads/). should be installed to play this game.

 ## Run the Program